amet-vikram13/learning-React/README.md

 # learning-React
-This repository for self-learning of React
+This repository is for self-learning React